kennetpostigo/lwt-node/CONTRIBUTING.md

 ![](https://media.giphy.com/media/dzaUX7CAG0Ihi/giphy.gif)

 Hey!
 If you're here you probably want to help out!
 Thank you so much!
-Contributing to reason-node can mean many things:
+Contributing to lwt-node can mean many things:

 * Ideas
 * Documentation additions or fixes